Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Label Wires Before Disconnecting

 Before disconnecting any wires from the battery terminals, it is essential to label them to ensure proper reconnection later.
 Wires connected to the battery terminals can vary in color and length, making it easy to mix them up during reconnection.
 To avoid confusion, use labels or markers to identify each wire and its corresponding terminal.
-Once the wires are labeled, carefully disconnect them from the battery terminals using a wrench or pliers.
+Once the wires are labeled, carefully them from the battery terminals using a wrench or pliers.
 Be sure to keep the wires organized and away from the battery to prevent any accidental contact.

 What to Do After Unplugging Car Battery